 BS/MEd Five-year Degree in Biology and Secondary Education

 The dual-degree program is an appealing option because it offers greater opportunities for advancement and a higher salary base for the graduate than earning licensure at the undergraduate level.
 Since completing both the BS degree and the courses for a secondary education license typically takes more than four years, undergraduate secondary education students majoring in biology are offered this opportunity to complete both degrees in this accelerated program.
+Students interested in the 5-year dual degree program are encouraged to contact the School of Education as early as possible in their first 4 years to outline their course of study.

 - Earn both degrees together in less time than it would take if pursued separately.